Didn’t Have Two Nickels to Rub Together

 Back in the Depression, we didn’t have two nickels to rub together.

-other spellings: don’t have two nickels to rub together, and ain't got two nickels to rub together
+variations: don’t have two nickels to rub together, ain't got two nickels to rub together

 ★ This phrase is usually used in a sympathetic or storytelling way, not as a sharp insult.
 It paints a picture of scarcity while keeping it light and folksy. ★